 multidrug resistant clones orchestrating relapse.

-Lu, JF, Pokharel, D, Padula, MP & Bebawy, M 2016, 'A novel method to detect translation of membrane proteins following microvesicle intercellular transfer of nucleic acids.', Journal of biochemistry, vol. 160, no. 5, pp. 281-289.View/Download from: UTS OPUS or Publisher's site
+Lu, JF, Pokharel, D, Padula, MP & Bebawy, M 2016, 'A novel method to detect translation of membrane proteins following microvesicle intercellular transfer of nucleic acids.', Journal of biochemistry, vol. 160, no. 5, pp. 281-289.View/Download from: Publisher's site

 Microvesicles (MVs) serve as vectors of nucleic-acid dissemination and are important mediators of intercellular communication.
 However, the functionality of packaged nucleic acids on recipient cells following transfer of MV-cargo has not been clearly elucidated.
 This limitation is attributed to a lack of methodology available in assessing protein translation following homotypic intercellular transfer of nucleic-acids.
 Using surface peptide shaving we have demonstrated that MVs derived from human leukaemic cells transfer functional P-glycoprotein transcripts, conferring drug-efflux capacity to recipient cells.
 We demonstrate expression of newly synthesized protein using Western blot.
 Furthermore, we show functionality of translated P-gp protein in recipient cells using Calcein-AM dye exclusion assays on flow cytometry.
 Newly synthesized 170 kDa P-gp was detected in recipient cells after co-culture with shaven MVs and these proteins were functional, conferring drug-efflux.
 This is the first demonstration of functionality of transferred nucleic-acids between human homotypic cells as well as the translation of the cancer multidrug-resistance protein in recipient cells following intercellular transfer of its transcript.
 This study supports the significant role of MV's in the transfer of deleterious traits in cancer populations and describes a new paradigm in mechanisms governing the acquisition of traits in cancer cell populations.

-Pokharel, D, Wijesinghe, P, Oenarto, V, Lu, JF, Sampson, DD, Kennedy, BF, Wallace, VP & Bebawy, M 2016, 'Deciphering Cell-to-Cell Communication in Acquisition of Cancer Traits: Extracellular Membrane Vesicles Are Regulators of Tissue Biomechanics', OMICS-A JOURNAL OF INTEGRATIVE BIOLOGY, vol. 20, no. 8, pp. 462-469.View/Download from: UTS OPUS or Publisher's site
+Pokharel, D, Wijesinghe, P, Oenarto, V, Lu, JF, Sampson, DD, Kennedy, BF, Wallace, VP & Bebawy, M 2016, 'Deciphering Cell-to-Cell Communication in Acquisition of Cancer Traits: Extracellular Membrane Vesicles Are Regulators of Tissue Biomechanics', OMICS-A JOURNAL OF INTEGRATIVE BIOLOGY, vol. 20, no. 8, pp. 462-469.View/Download from: Publisher's site

-Murray, M, Hraiki, A, Bebawy, M, Pazderka, C & Rawling, T 2015, 'Anti-tumor activities of lipids and lipid analogues and their development as potential anticancer drugs', PHARMACOLOGY & THERAPEUTICS, vol. 150, pp. 109-128.View/Download from: UTS OPUS or Publisher's site
+Murray, M, Hraiki, A, Bebawy, M, Pazderka, C & Rawling, T 2015, 'Anti-tumor activities of lipids and lipid analogues and their development as potential anticancer drugs', PHARMACOLOGY & THERAPEUTICS, vol. 150, pp. 109-128.View/Download from: Publisher's site

-Roseblade, A, Luk, F, Ung, A & Bebawy, M 2015, 'Targeting microparticle biogenesis: a novel approach to the circumvention of cancer multidrug resistance.', Current Cancer Drug Targets, vol. 15, no. 3, pp. 205-214.View/Download from: UTS OPUS or Publisher's site
+Roseblade, A, Luk, F, Ung, A & Bebawy, M 2015, 'Targeting microparticle biogenesis: a novel approach to the circumvention of cancer multidrug resistance.', Current Cancer Drug Targets, vol. 15, no. 3, pp. 205-214.View/Download from: Publisher's site

 Microparticles (MPs) are released from most eukaryotic cells after the vesiculation of the plasma membrane and serve as vectors of long and short-range signaling.
 MPs derived from multidrug resistant (MDR) cancer cells carry molecular components of the donor cell such as nucleic acids and proteins, and can alter the activity of drug-sensitive recipient cells through the transfer of their cargo.
 Given the substantial role of MPs in the acquisition and dissemination of MDR, we propose that the inhibition of MP release provides a novel therapeutic approach.
 This study characterises the effect of a panel of molecules known to act on MP-biosynthetic pathways.
 We demonstrate a differential effect by these molecules on MP inhibition that appear dependent on the release of intracellular calcium stores following activation with the calcium ionophore A23187.
 Calpain inhibitor, PD-150606; a selective inhibitor of Rho-associated, coiled-coil containing protein kinase (ROCK), Y-27632; and the vitamin B5 derivative pantethine, inhibited MP release only upon prior activation with A23187.
 Calpain inhibitor II showed significant inhibition in the absence of cell activation, whereas the vitamin B5 derivatives cystamine dihydrochloride and cysteamine hydrochloride showed no effect on MP inhibition under either condition.
 In contrast the classical pharmacological inhibitor of MDR, the calcium channel blocker Verapamil, showed an increase in MP formation on resting cells.
 These results suggest a potential role for calcium in the mechanism of action for PD-150606, Y-27632 and pantethine.
 These molecules, together with calpain inhibitor II have shown promise as modulators of MP release and warrant consideration as potential candidates for the development of an alternative therapeutic strategy for the prevention of MP-mediated MDR in cancer.